Kitware/ParaView/Documentation/release/ParaView-5.10.0.md

 ## "ParaView Community Support" item in "Help" menu now links to discourse.paraview.org

 The "ParaView Community Support" link in the "Help" menu will send you to the [ParaView Support Discourse[(https://discourse.paraview.org)] page to open a new topic or search for an existing one.

-## Node editor plugin

-It is now possible to visualize the pipeline as a node graph like other popular software like Blender.
-This is embedded in the **Node Editor** plugin and can be compiled by activating the `PARAVIEW_PLUGIN_ENABLE_NodeEditor` CMake option when compiling ParaView.

-User controls are:

-* Select Filters/Views by double-clicking their corresponding node labels (hold Ctrl to select multiple filters).
-* Select output ports by double-clicking their corresponding port labels (hold Ctrl to select multiple output ports).
-* Nodes are collapsed/expanded by right-clicking node labels.
-* Selected output ports are set as the input of another filter by double-clicking the corresponding input port label.
-* To remove all input connections, Ctrl+double-click on an input port.
-* To toggle the visibility of an output port in the current active view, Shift+left-click the corresponding output port (Ctrl+Shift+left-click shows the output port exclusively)

 # Python scripting improvements